menu-hanke/smk-browser/README.md

 - --platform all    = build all platforms (windows, linux, osx)
 - --platform win32  = windows
 - --platform linux  = linux
-- --darwin          = mac os x
+- --platform darwin = mac os x

 The build folder can be found from the root directory of the project once the build is finished.
 Note: In order to build mac version, a mac computer is required.